davidaraba/Student-Mental-Health/README.md

 - **Feature Engineering**: Novel feature extraction techniques
 - **Visualization**: Interactive dashboards and reporting
 - **Deployment**: Production-ready applications

+## 🤖 AI Disclosure

+This project was completed with the assistance of artificial intelligence tools for code review, grammar enhancement, conceptual understanding, and result interpretation.
+For full transparency, please see the [AI_DISCLOSURE.md](AI_DISCLOSURE.md) file for detailed information about AI tool usage throughout the project development process.

 ## 📄 License